 What's Included in Compensation and Benefits?

-• Compensation refers to direct, monetary pay, which includes but is not limited to salary, hourly wages, bonuses, and commissions.
+• Compensation refers to direct, monetary pay which includes, but is not limited to, salary, hourly wages, bonuses, and commissions.

 • Rewards/Benefits include indirect, non-monetary compensations such as health insurance, paid time off, and retirement contributions.